opencircular/docs/10_point-systems.md

 <div class="mermaid">
 graph TD;
     Coupon;
-    AirlineMiles;
+    Airline-Miles;
     Dividends;
 </div>

 These are all examples of different point systems.

-This video does a good job explaining the complexaties of a point system....sometimes even morphing a companies traditional business model away from the core service and acting more as a sudo-bank or finance company.
-Watch: How Airlines Quietly Became Banks
-<a href="https://www.youtube.com/watch?v=ggUduBmvQ_4" target="_blank">https://www.youtube.com/watch?v=ggUduBmvQ_4</a>
+Point systems can get complex, sometimes even morphing a companies traditional business model away from the core service they offer and making them act more as a sudo-bank or finance company.
+This video does a good job explaining the complexaties of a point system: "How Airlines Quietly Became Banks" <a href="https://www.youtube.com/watch?v=ggUduBmvQ_4" target="_blank">https://www.youtube.com/watch?v=ggUduBmvQ_4</a>

 **Dividends**
-Many systems have dividends or rewards systems to incentivise certain consumer behavior.
+Many systems include dividends to incentivise certain consumer behavior.
 Citicard has a dividend that incentivises users to use their credit card over competitors cards.
 Users typically get 1-5% percent cash back on purchases made.
 Then after a certain amount of time when they hit a threshhold, let say $300, they can request a check.
-The hidden reason is citi wants more customers, more customers means more profit from two sources (1) from users that hold a balance and paying interest rates (2) from fees harvested from the visa/mastercard network.
+The hidden reason is Citi wants more customers.
+More customers means more profit from two sources (1) from users that hold a balance and paying interest rates (2) from fees harvested from the visa/mastercard network.
 At the end of the day the consumer ends up footing the bill.
 They are tricked into thinking they got a free lunch (via the dividend) when in reality the fee is passed back them in the price of consumer goods from retailers and businesses that have to pay a fee to use the network.

 **Airline Miles**
-Airlines have a miles rewards system.
+Airlines have a miles reward system.
 Typically the incentive is for you to exclusivley fly a certain airline to earn loyalty points and bundle with a car rental and credit card company.
 The consumer may think they are racking up points and getting free vacations but most of the time they are choosing slightly more expensive flights throughout the year to earn the points (probably because their employer is footing the bill).
 These points are not tranferable between airlines and lock the consumer into one vendor.
+In recent times, many of the large airlines have had their reward systems valued higher than the core business on the stock exchange.

-The PlastiPoint reward system is slightly differnet and the devil is in the details.
+The PlastiPoint reward system is slightly different.
+The devil is in the details.

 To get into the details we must define two finance terms (1) fungible tokens and (2) non-fungible tokens.
-These are fancy words for different types of "Points".
+These are just fancy words for different types of "Points".

 Fungible Token
 ----------------
-- Example - Currency
+- Example: Currency
-- Every unit is worth that same value
+- Every unit is worth the same value
-- Easily divided and divisible.
+- Easily divisible.
 1 dollar can be split into (4) 25 cent quarters
 - Tranferrable

 Non-Fungible Token
 ------------------
-- Example - A token representing something physical (digital twin)
+- Example: A token representing something physical (digital twin)
-- Example - A collectible like a baseball card
+- Example: A collectible like a baseball card
-- Typically has transferable value associated to the transaction
+- Transferable value associated to the transaction
-- Typically it's hard to put a global agreeable value on the unit, the value derives from the the eye of the beholder.
+- Typically it's hard to put a global value on the unit.
+The value derives from the the eye of the beholder or system
 - Programmable
 - Can add metadata to the token, such as GPS location or date aquired
-- Certifiable - can prove its recycled
+- Certifiable: can prove its recycled
-- Traceable - can trace from consumer to recyling center to reuser etc...
+- Traceable: can trace from consumer to recyling center to reuser etc...

 The PlastiPoint
 -----------------
 The PlastiPoint is a non fungible point and reward system built upon a gamification framework.
-Demographics, regionality, market forces and reward liquitity all effect the system.
+Demographics, regionality, market forces and reward liquidity effect the system.
+The system is much more complicated than a simple static point to cash exchange rate.
+It depends heavily on consumer core drives, cost to move the material, and the market value of the material (which changes daily).

 The idea
 --------
-The idea is to split the point system into three logical charts:
+The big idea is to split the point system into three logical charts:
-- (1) Chart of Weight to Points
+- (1) Chart of Weight to Point Conversion
 - (2) Chart of Services and Costs
-- (3) Chart of Points to Reward (Exchange)
+- (3) Chart of Points to Reward (Redemption/Exchange)

-The system is not just a simple static point to cash exchange rate.
-It depends heavily on consumer demographic, core drives, cost to move the material, and market value of the material (which changes daily).

 (1) Chart of Weight to Point Conversions
 -----------------------------------------